coreos/docs/quay-enterprise/quay-ssl.md

 <img src="img/https-browser.png" class="img-center" alt="Browser"/>

 "Your Connection is not secure" means the CA is untrusted but confirms that SSL is functioning properly.
-Google how to trust a CA based on the browser/operating system.
+Check Google for how to configure your operating system and web browser to trust your new CA.

 ## Configuring Docker to Trust a Certificate Authority